 I don’t know if Egg & Rice Breakfast Skillet is so much of a recipe as it is a method.
 It’s the perfect way of dealing with a little leftover rice or rice dish.
 Egg & Rice Breakfast Skillet works with just about any rice dish you might have on hand.
-Heck, it’s almost hard to go wrong assuming you’ve liked your original rice dish; that means you’ll like this leftover version of it just as much!
+Heck, it’s almost hard to go wrong assuming you liked your original rice dish; that means you’ll like this leftover version of it just as much!

 About Egg & Rice Breakfast Skillet:

 Egg & Rice Breakfast Skillets can be made for one in any small skillet or made for a family in a large one.
-It helps to have a heavy-bottomed skillet because it’s really a beautiful dish if the rice gets just slightly toasted on the bottom, soft and warm on the top and the egg cooks through just to your liking.
+It helps to have a heavy-bottomed skillet because it’s really a beautiful dish if the rice gets just slightly toasted on the bottom, soft and warm on the top, and the egg cooks through just to your liking.
 A heavy skillet will allow you to get enough heat to get the rice a little toasted without risking actual burning.

 Although this method is pretty much hands-off, it does take a bit of time to cook the egg through.
 I like to heat the rice thoroughly first, then make a well in the rice.
 It’s simple then to carefully drop the egg into a well and it will have some contact with the bottom of the skillet which will help it to cook.
 Then cover the whole works with a lid.

-Keep this back-pocket recipe in mind and I swear you are going to be hoping for leftover rice just so you can make this!
-And of course, you can add all kinds of goodies to this dish if you’re working with plain rice.
-Open up the fridge and raid it.
+Some suggestions: open up the fridge and raid it.
 Leftover or sauteed veggies?
 Go ahead and dice them up small and toss them in.
 Maybe there’s a little ham (do you still have any Easter ham stashed?) bacon, pulled pork, etc. You just can’t go wrong.
 Give it a dice and in it goes.
-So really, use your favorite things, make use of your leftovers to save time (and to save money by using them up) and make it your own.
+So really, use your favorite things, make use of your leftovers to save time (and to save money by using them up), and make it your own.

 Saving Money on Egg & Rice Breakfast Skillet: